Japan Air Lines Flight 123: Investigation

-Consequently, after repeated pressurization cycles during normal flight, the bulkhead gradually started to crack near the row of rivets holding it together.
+Consequently, after repeated pressurization cycles during normal flight, the bulkhead gradually began cracking near the row of rivets holding it together.
 When it finally failed, the resulting rapid decompression ruptured the lines of all four hydraulic systems and ejected the vertical stabiliser.
-With many of the aircraft's flight controls disabled, the aircraft became uncontrollable.
+With many of its flight controls disabled, the aircraft became uncontrollable.

-In 2025 it was reported that, according to Hideji Kenjo, an officer with the Gunma Prefectural Police who worked on the case, the identification and autopsies of the victims was conducted in a gymnasium that had been converted into a morgue for the purposes of the investigation, and that the process lasted over a month from the date of the crash.
+In 2025, it was reported that, according to Hideji Kenjo, an officer with the Gunma Prefectural Police who worked on the case, the identification and autopsies of the victims was conducted in a gymnasium that had been converted into a morgue for the purposes of the investigation, and that the process lasted over a month from the date of the crash.